Franklin B. Evans: Search, arrest and discovery

 After gathering their search party, the group went to the outskirts of the forest, whereupon Evans and Drew, armed with a lantern, went inside.
 After traversing through the pitch-black marshes and getting lost once, Evans eventually stopped at a deep hollow in the swamp, pointing out to a spot covered with leaves.
 Drew approached the spot and upon touching it, he realised that it was indeed the dead girl's body.
 He then took out his handcuffs and arrested Evans, who pleaded that the officer shoot him on the spot.
 Drew refused, and called for assistance.
 One of the men, E. J. Parshley, was left to guard the prisoner, while the others fetched more officers and a surgeon.
 Two hours later they returned, and the surgeon, Dr. Hanson, lifted the body from its resting place.
 He observed bruising around the girl's neck, indicating strangulation.
-As he began to cut through her clothing, the grisly site of her mutilated body was revealed to the onlookers, who were left in horror; Evans himself let out a shriek that echoed through the woods.
+As he began to cut through her clothing, the grisly sight of her mutilated body was revealed to the onlookers, who were left in horror; Evans himself let out a shriek that echoed through the woods.
 While some of the men transported the body to Mr. Mead's store, Evans and the officer were left behind so they could locate the missing remains.
 Hesitant at first, Evans led him to a mill a mile away, where he lifted a rock to reveal where he had buried the parts he had cut off.
 By then, news of the discovery had spread like wildfire, and fearing that the killer would be lynched by a mob Sheriff Drew hid him in his house until his trial would begin.